 I then spread green chiles over the bread cubes, followed by lightly steamed pieces of broccoli, asparagus, followed by green onions, and red peppers.

-Then I added a layer of grated pepper jack cheese.
+The next thing I did was add a layer of grated pepper jack cheese.

 Next was a layer of cheddar cheese.